sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ## 4. Inheritance from a titan
 Erlang is a language developed by Ericsson originally designed for telecoms switching.
 Its main emphasis is on building extremely robust and fault-tolerant distributed applications that can quickly adapt to changing requirements.
 Erlang has built-in support for concurrency, so huge numbers of requests can be serviced simultaneously and single software errors can be easily contained.

 Elixir is built based on Erlang, and it also runs on the same VM called BEAM.
 This makes a statement; Elixir will handle even the most demanding tasks.
+Additionally, Elixir inherits Erlang's OTP, a set of libraries and design principles providing middle-ware to develop concurrent systems.

 ## 5. Syntax
 Elixir's syntax is based on Ruby.
+It's extremely readable and expressive, while at the same having all the functional programming advantages.
+Elixir has useful syntactical elements such as the pipe operator `|>` used to chain functions, and pattern matching that allow us to destructure data structures and match them against specific patterns.

+Overall, Elixir's syntax is easy to learn, write, read, and debug.

 ## 6. Adoption
-- Discord (handle massive amounts of concurrent users).
-- Motorola (fault-tolerant communication systems).
-- Pinterest (scale-up real-time notification system).
-- Phoenix framework.
+Elixir is an emerging language, which means that its adoption is not up there with more popular languages.
+However, companies that do use Elixir, tackle very specific & complex problems with it:
+- **Discord:** A popular voice and text chat application for gamers using Elixir and Erlang to power their real-time communication infrastructure, infallibly handling massive amounts of concurrent users.
+- **Pinterest**: A social media platform that allows users to discover and save ideas for their projects and interests.
+They implemented Elixir to scale-up their real-time notification system.
+- **PepsiCo:** A multinational food and beverage corporation using Elixir for their entire supply chain management system.
+- **WhatsApp:** A popular messaging app using Elixir and Erlang for their real-time communication infrastructure.
+- **Motorola:** A multinational telecommunications company using Elixir for handling massive volumes of video data in their video security and analytics platform.
+- **Financial Times:** A British daily business newspaper using the Absinthe framework in Elixir, and Elixir’s meta-programming ability to create DSLs (*Domain Specific Languages*).
+- **Toyota Connected:** A mobility & transportation subsidiary of Toyota Motor Corporation, using Elixir in their Mobility Service Platform (*MSPF*) which connects their cars, allowing them to send real-time events.
+- **Phoenix framework:** A a web framework for the Elixir programming language that is designed to help developers build high-performance, scalable web applications.

+We can see that most of the applications are centered around high-traffic, concurrent, complex systems that require solid performance and fault-tolerance even in the most demanding production environments.

 ## 7. Community
 Even though Elixir is not as popular as other languages, it has an active community filled up with enthusiasts and experts constantly providing information on the latest and greatest.